Resource wizard: Object type configuration

 This functionality is available since version 4.9.

-In this part of resource configuration, you can configure the object types for Schema handling, essentially defining the behavior of midPoint with respect to the resource.
-One or multiple object types can be defined, based on the source/target system characteristics.
-For example, CSV resource contains typically a single object type (e.g. accounts) while LDAP resource can contain more than one object type (e.g. accounts and groups).
+You can configure the object types for schema handling, essentially defining the behavior of midPoint with respect to the resource.
+You can define one or more object types based on the resource characteristics (i.e., the characteristics of the system the resource represents).
+For example, a CSV resource typically contains a single object type (e.g., accounts) while an LDAP resource can contain multiple object types (e.g., accounts and groups).

 object type table